LordAshes/TaleSpire-Dnd5EMacrosPlugin/README.md

 2. The attack sequence does not provide an option for reactions to be used to modify the attack sequence.
 For example, if the user casts a Shield spell to temporarily increase AC or uses a effects of a Warding Flare.
 3. Currently does not support damage reduction such as that given by the Heavy Armor Master feat.
+4. Opposed skills are roller per character sheet thus all characters using the same character sheet are assumed to have the same result.

 ### Work-Around: Changing Specifications